-Program Advisor: Carlton Maaia, 413-236-4606
+Transfer Option - A.S.
+Degree Program Advisor: Carlton Maaia, 413-236-4606

 The Hospitality Administration program provides students with a strong course foundation in hospitality management, business, sciences, and liberal arts.
 These courses prepare students for transfer to a baccalaureate institution.
 In addition, the program provides a wide educational background in many disciplines that are required to fulfill management positions in the challenging field of hospitality administration.
+This is a MassTransfer eligible program (see page 24).

-To earn a degree in this program, a student must complete the 61 program and general education credits, plus the additional requirements, shown on the next page.
+To earn a degree in this program, a student must complete the 61 program and general education credits, plus the additional requirements, shown below.

 Program 29 Credits

 BUS 111 Principles of Accounting I 3

-BUS 112 Principles of Accounting II
+BUS 112 Principles of Accounting II 3

-BUS 208 Principles of Marketing 3
+BUS 208 Principles of Marketing

-BUS 220 Managerial Accounting 3
+BUS 220 Managerial Accounting

 ECO 211 Principles of Microeconomics 3

-HSP 101 Introduction to Hospitality 3
+HSP 101 Introduction to Hospitality

-HSP 105 Hospitality Law 3
+HSP 105 Hospitality Law

-HSP 115 Food Service Management 3
+HSP 115 Food Service Management

-Computer Literacy (see footnote 1) 3
+Computer Literacy (see footnote 1)

 Hospitality Elective (see footnote 3) 2

-General Ed ucation 32 Credits

-COM Communication 3

-ECO 212 Principles of Macroeconomics 3

-ENG English Composition/Writing 6

-HIS History 3

-MAT 123 Elementary Statistics 3

-Elementary statistics

-Humanities (see footnote 2)